chico-state-acm/SpringComp2019/problems/Singleton/problem.md

 # Singleton

----

-Given a unordered array of integers, and knowing all but one value appearing in the array occur exactly twice, find an print the value in the array which occurs only once.
+Given a unordered array of integers, and the knowledge that all but one value appearing in the array does so exactly twice, find and print the value in the array which occurs only once.

----

 ## Input Format